logo

 1. Limited Retention Duration

 Although EEFC accounts allow you to retain foreign currencies, the duration is limited.
-You must convert the balance funds in the accounts compulsorily into INR on or before the last day of the next month, or 60 days maximum.
+You must convert the balance funds in the accounts compulsorily to INR on or before the last day of the next month.
+For example, if you receive foreign payments in your EEFC account, on 16th May, you need to convert it to INR by 30th June, after which it will be automatically converted.

 Additionally, you can only retain the funds without conversion if they are for prior commitments or approved purposes.